moorereason/vim-markdownfmt/README.md

 Key Bindings
 ------------

-If you decide to disable the autosave feature, you can use the following command in your key bindings to format and save the current buffer.
+If you decide to leave the autosave feature disabled, you can use a command like the following to format and save the current buffer.

 ```vim
 au FileType markdown nmap <leader>s :<C-u>call markdownfmt#Format()<CR>